front-end-intermediate/session-1/readme.md

 We will replace the existing nav labels with items from an array using a `for loop`.

 Examine the provided JS files.
-Note that they are added in index.html:
+Note that they are available in `index.html` via the script tag at the bottom of that document:

 ```html
 <script src="js/navitems.js"></script>
 ```

+Note the difference between `navItems` and `navItemsArray`.
+The latter contains a simple list of values while the former offers an array of objects consisting of key/value pairs.

 In the console: